NYUAD-CRC/crc-docs/source/hpc/software/singularity_overlays.rst

 The user can make benefit of the overlays in any of the following ways:

 - You have too many conda environments eating up your number of files limit
-- You have a datset consisting of a large number of small files
+- You have a data set consisting of a large number of small files
 - You would like to share your environments (R,conda,etc) with your collaborators with no installation required.

-This process has the following steps which are explained in detailed later:
+This process has the following steps which are explained in more details later:

 - Create an overlay of the desired size
 - Use a singularity conatiner to get into the overlay